Cairo Deployment Scripts

 flag set, it fails (as the Map

-contract is already declared):
+contract is already deployed):

 $ sncast \